ku-leuven-msec/secure-software-and-hacking-assignment/README.md

 $ echo -n -e "GET /data.txt HTTP/1.1\r\nContent-Type: text/plain\r\nContent-Length: 9\r\n\r\nsome data" | nc localhost 8080
 ```

-- To get the exact file length in bytes:
+* To get the exact file length in bytes:
 ```shell
 $ wc -c < path/to/file
 ```

-- Assemble assembly code to binary code
+* Assemble assembly code to binary code
 ```shell
 $ nasm /path/to/input_file -o /path/to/output_file
 ```

-- Disassemble binary code to assembly code
+* Disassemble binary code to assembly code
 ```shell
 $ objdump -d -M intel /path/to/input_file > /path/to/output_file
 ```

-- To convert bytes (for example, bytes of an ASCII string) from a file or standard input to hexadecimal form:
+* To convert bytes (for example, bytes of an ASCII string) from a file or standard input to hexadecimal form:
 ```shell
 $ xxd /path/to/file                #formated output
 $ xxd -p /path/to/file             #raw
 $ xxd -p -r /path/to/file          #reverse: hex -> bytes
 $ xxd -p /path/to/file | xxd -p -r #bytes -> hex -> bytes
 ```
-- Append backslash escape characters to a file ("\x60" = 0x60):
+* Append backslash escape characters to a file ("\x60" = 0x60):
 ```shell
 $ echo -n -e "\x60\xf1\n\t\x00\x7f" >> path/to/file
 ```

-- When you need the size of a type, and the documentation does not specify this, you can get it programmatically using a simple C program, for example for the `sockaddr_in` struct:
+* When you need the size of a type, and the documentation does not specify this, you can get it programmatically using a simple C program.
+For example, for the `sockaddr_in` struct:
 ```C
 #include <stdio.h>
 #include <netinet/in.h>